egison/typed-egison/README.md

 # Typed Egison
 This is a derivation of Egison.
 The purpose of this project is to make Egison a static typed language.
 This document is focused on the type system of Egison.

 ## Built-in Types
 The bult-in types of Egison are
-Char, String, Bool, Integer, Tuple, Collection, Fun, Pattern, Matcher, TypeVar and Any.
+Char, String, Bool, Integer, Tuple, Collection, Fun, Pattern, Matcher and Any.

 ### Char, String, Bool, Integer
 You can check the type of a expression using `print-type-of`.
 ```
 > (print-type-of c#a)
-CharExpr 'a' :: Char
+c#a :: Char

 > (print-type-of "Hello")
-StringExpr "Hello" :: String
+"Hello" :: String

 > (print-type-of #t)
-BoolExpr True :: Bool
+#t :: Bool

 > (print-type-of 42)
-IntegerExpr 42 :: Integer
+42 :: Integer
 ```
 ### Tuple
 Tuple is a set of some types.
 ```
 > (print-type-of [10 "hoge"])
-TupleExpr [IntegerExpr 10,StringExpr "hoge"] :: (Tuple Integer String)
+[10 "hoge"] :: (Tuple Integer String)
 ```

 ### Collection
 Collection is used to represent a data which contains many same type datum.
 ```
 > (print-type-of {10 20 40})
-CollectionExpr [ElementExpr (IntegerExpr 10),ElementExpr (IntegerExpr 20),ElementExpr (IntegerExpr 40)] :: (Collection Integer)
+{10 20 40} :: (Collection Integer)
 ```

 ## Fun